Skip to main content

 In Operation Azahar, a plot that profited from two VAT fraud techniques known as “carousel fraud” and “cheap reduction fraud” was dismantled.
 The first consisted of faking intra-community acquisitions of goods and software that, after passing through two companies of the organization, left our country again, requesting at that time the Treasury to refund or compensate the VAT payments that no one paid.

-The organization was controlled by a family group that, following this procedure, allegedly defrauded around 40 million euros in 2007 and 2008.
+The organisation was controlled by a family group which, using this procedure, allegedly defrauded around 40 million euros in 2007 and 2008.

-Portuguese companies and Romanian subjects with criminal records participated in the scheme used.
-It is the case that the Tax Agency had been following the trail of this organization for years, since complaints for tax crimes had been pending against it since 2002.
+The scheme involved Portuguese companies and Romanian subjects with criminal records.
+The Tax Agency had been following the trail of this organisation for years, as it had been the subject of charges for tax crimes since 2002.

-In the actions, which took place in Madrid, nine searches were carried out, sealing the company that was the main cause of the fraud.
-With regard to the measures adopted on the assets of the alleged perpetrators, aimed at compensating for the damage caused, it should be noted that the Court has ordered, at the request of the investigation, the prohibition of the sale of nine properties, as well as the blocking of the current accounts.
+During the proceedings, which took place in Madrid, nine searches were carried out, sealing off the company responsible for the main fraud.
+As regards the measures adopted on the assets of those allegedly responsible, aimed at compensating for the damage caused, it should be noted that the Court has ordered, at the request of the investigation, the prohibition of the sale of nine properties, as well as the freezing of current accounts.

 Operation Basile

-In Operation Basile, the organization detected is considered one of the most active in the world of organized fraud in the electronics sector.
-It was controlled by a person who had remained hidden from the authorities since he was accused in other proceedings opened in Toledo for events similar to the current ones.
-The organization had developed a complex network of people who acted as front men and in auxiliary functions depending on the head of the organization.
+In Operation Basile, the organization detected is considered to be one of the most active in the world of organized fraud in the electronics sector.
+It was controlled by a person who remained hidden from the authorities since he was charged in other proceedings opened in Toledo for events similar to the current ones.
+The organization had developed a complex network of people who acted as front men and in auxiliary roles depending on the head of the organization.
 They had companies abroad, both to channel fraud and close VAT carousels, and to launder the money obtained.

-The operation took place in several phases, mainly in Madrid but also in Catalonia, Andalusia, the Canary Islands and Castilla La Mancha and resulted in the dismantling of the organization, and the search of 28 premises and addresses from which they operated.
+The operation took place in several phases, mainly in Madrid but also in Catalonia, Andalusia, the Canary Islands and Castilla La Mancha, and resulted in the dismantling of the organisation and the search of 28 premises and addresses from which they operated.

 The VAT tax payments that the organization is estimated to have defrauded amount to more than 100 million euros in the last four years.

-On the other hand, and from the point of view of the recovery of the contributions defrauded to the treasury, the investigations into the network of front men and intermediary companies of the organization, which also had the services of a law firm, have made it possible to detect and seize more than 250 properties valued at around ten million euros.
-The current accounts with which international transfers in million-dollar amounts were made were blocked by court order.
+On the other hand, and from the point of view of the recovery of defrauded taxes, the investigations into the network of front men and interposed companies of the organization, which also had the services of a law firm, have allowed the detection and seizure of more than 250 properties valued at around ten million euros.
+The current accounts used to make international transfers of millions of dollars were blocked by court order.